Frozen Dead Guy Days: History

 The story caused a sensation.
 In response, the city added a broad new provision to Section 7-34 of its Municipal Code, "Keeping of bodies", outlawing the keeping of "the whole or any part of the person, body or carcass of a human being or animal or other biological species which is not alive upon any property".
 However, because of the publicity that had arisen, they made an exception for Bredo, a grandfather clause.
 Trygve secured the services of Delta Tech, a local environmental company, to keep the cryonic facility running.
 Bo Shaffer, CEO of Delta Tech, was known locally as "The Iceman" and caretaker responsible for transporting the dry ice necessary for cryopreservation to the IC Institute, something he has done since 1995.
 In that year, the local Tuff Shed supplier and a Denver radio station built a new shed in which to store the body of Bredo.
 In the fall of 2012, Jane Curtis Gazit and Mike Wooten, took over as Bredo's caretakers, but they passed caretaking duties to Brad Wickham, a resident of Nederland, who is the current caretaker.

 In honor of the town's unique resident, Nederland holds an annual celebration, first started in 2002.

+In August 2023, Bredo's body was relocated to the Stanley Hotel.
+The Alcor Life Extension Foundation assisted with relocating the body from its prior home in the Nederland shed and setting up a new cryonic chamber in the ice house to contain the frozen corpse.
+The hotel named the ice house the "International Cryonics Museum" and offers paid tours to visit it.